psiberx/cp2077-archive-xl/README.md

 # ArchiveXL

-ArchiveXL is a modding tool that allows you to load game resources without touching original game files, thus allowing multiple mods to expand same resources without conflicts.
+ArchiveXL is a modding tool that allows you to load custom resources without touching original game files, thus allowing multiple mods to expand same resources without conflicts.

-With the loader you can:
+With the mod you can:

 - Load custom entity factories (necessary for item additions)
 - Add localization texts that can be used in scripts, resources and TweakDB